xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

  - 'qualifier' specifies the data type and can be 'actual' or 'reference' (see measurement.ini for data type explanation)
  - 'space' is the space name
  - 'timestamp' is the sampling time in Epoch Unix format
- - 'value' is the count value
+ - 'value' is the value of the latest count change (actual) or the value of the counter (reference)
  - 'flows' is the flow data per entry and respective devices which format is the same as the equivalent field in the JSON produced by the LATEST API

 Please refer to the files example.xyz as example for language xyz (if present).